ohmree/Circle-Eater/README.md

 # Circle-Eater
-A stupid game that I'm making to (hopefully) make myself less stupid
+A stupid game that I'm making to (hopefully) make myself less stupid, written in C using [raylib](raylib.com)

+# Compiling
+WIP